CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Algorithm Analysis.md

 ---
 tags: CMSC_132
 created: 2025-10-21
-description: Video lecture (Slides part of Lecture 23)
+description: Video lecture (Slides part of Lectures 23 and 24)
 ---

 **Efficiency** has to do with how many resources are used by an algorithm, and two ways to measure it are benchmarking and asymptotic analysis.